michael-dean-k/

 Software Incentives

-· 449 words
+· 435 words

 One of the thrills of the AI revolution will be how it untangles software from bad incentives.
 Today, software is expensive to build and maintain, and so it needs returns to fund itself.
 The big social media companies have annual expenses of $50m-$50b; they are in no position to operate from virtues, or to deliver on their stated aspirations of “connecting the world,” because they need to optimize for attention and convert it to revenue to fund the ridiculous scale of the operation.

-But now we’ve hit the point where autonomous coding is real: Claude’s Opus 4.5 can code for 30 hours straight.
+But now we’ve hit the point where autonomous coding is real: Claude’s Opus 4.5 can code for many hours straight.
 I am currently “rebuilding Circle,” the community platform, except not as a platform, but as a single customized instance for my community (Essay Club).
 I am maybe 4 hours in and half way done.
-Circle wanted $1k/year, so I built my own with a $20/mo Cursor subscription.
+Circle wanted $1k/year, so I built my own with a $20/mo subscription.

 When you can just prompt software into existence, you don’t need fundraising, an expanding team, and all the sacrifices that come with capital.
 Software can start reflecting the will of visionaries, rather than the exploited psyches of the masses.
 Of course, AI coding will also enable huckster bot swarms to sell Candy Crush clones and other brain rot variants, but more importantly I think we’re entering a new era of techno-activism.